 I recently partnered with Coca-Cola for an Instagram campaign where I created these braised beef short ribs.
-I knew they were just too tasty not to share on the blog and I think you’ll agree.
+And I knew they were just too tasty not to share on the blog, and after you make them yourself, I think you’ll agree!

-Coca-Cola, is my preferred cola, and has been since as far back as I can remember.
-I am from Georgia after all, which fun fact, happens to also be the birthplace of Coca-Cola.
+Coca-Cola, is my preferred soda and has been since as far back as I can remember.
+I am from Georgia after all, which — fun fact — happens to also be the birthplace of Coca-Cola and home of the World of Coca-Cola.

 Our short ribs start out getting seasoned with salt, pepper and herbs and then they’re set aside for a spell to take the chill off.
 A quick sear on all sides and then the vegetables join the party pot to soften.
 Next come the liquids and remaining ingredients.
 Then the low and slow magic happens.
 You’ll know it’s happening because your house will smell amazing while the short ribs are cooking away until they are fall off the bone tender.